obalunenko/instadiff-cli/README.md

    Oleg Balunenko <oleg.balunenko@gmail.com>

 COMMANDS:
-   list-followers, followers                                                   List your followers list-followings, followings                                                 List your followings clean-followings, clean, unfollow-untmutual, remove-untmutual, rm-unmutual  Un follow not mutual followings, except of whitelisted remove-followers, rm, remove                                                Remove a list of followers, by username. unfollow-users, unfollow, remove-followings                                 Unfollow a list of followings, by username. follow-users, follow, add-followings                                        Follow a list of followings, by username. list-unmutual, unmutual                                                     List all not mutual followings list-useless, useless, bots                                                 List all statistic-useless accounts (bots, business accounts or mass-followers) (alpha) list-diff, diff                                                             List diff for account (lost and new followers and followings) diff-history, history                                                       List diff account history (lost and new followers and followings) help, h                                                                     Shows a list of commands or help for one command
+   list-followers, followers                                                 List your followers list-followings, followings                                               List your followings clean-followings, clean, unfollow-unmutual, remove-unmutual, rm-unmutual  Un follow not mutual followings, except of whitelisted remove-followers, rm, remove                                              Remove a list of followers, by username. unfollow-users, unfollow, remove-followings                               Unfollow a list of followings, by username. follow-users, follow, add-followings                                      Follow a list of followings, by username. list-unmutual, unmutual                                                   List all not mutual followings list-useless, useless, bots                                               List all statistic-useless accounts (bots, business accounts or mass-followers) (alpha) list-diff, diff                                                           List diff for account (lost and new followers and followings) diff-history, history                                                     List diff account history (lost and new followers and followings) help, h                                                                   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --config_path value  Path to the config file (default: ".config.json")